aronmorris/autocomplete-suggestions/README.md

 administrative divisions, such as US states, Canadian provinces, and so forth.

 ## Endpoints
-The only endpoint currently supported is */suggestions*.
+The only endpoint currently supported is */v1/suggestions*.
 It takes the following args:

 - query: the name of the place to attempt fuzzy match.
 - latitude (optional): GPS latitude, in decimal degrees.
 - longitude (optional): GPS longitude, in decimal degrees.

+## Startup & Operation
+The service can be run by cloning or downloading this repository in full, and running `./mvnw spring-boot:run` if on a Unix family OS, or `./mvnw.cmd spring-boot:run` if on Windows.
+At this time this service defaults to port 8080, so please ensure other processes are not using it when running, or the boot will fail.

+The API can be reached, once online, at `localhost:8080/v1/suggestions?query=[place]`.
+Latitude and Longitude are optional arguments.
+See above for details on accepted contents.

 ## Methodology